 What does it take to be successful here?

-If they give a thoughtful answer and offer guidance, the decision maker will become invested in your success, career and future.
-They take a personal stake in seeing you succeed.
-You’ve just recruited an unofficial mentor.
+If they give a thoughtful answer with guidance, the decision maker will become invested in your success.
+They become an unofficial mentor.

-The demo package is where the campaign begins.
-It’s the critical first step in getting into the game.
+The demo package is a critical first step.
 Invest time in it.
-Then follow it with a creative campaign to win the gig.
+Then follow up with a creative campaign to Get That Gig.

 Now get out there and get that gig.